 Think creatively and meaningfully and find ways to manufacture opportunities to meet the people you want to meet.

-I’m not suggesting being inappropriate, rude or inconsiderate; rather, being genuine and respectful.
+I’m not suggesting being inappropriate, rude or inconsiderate; rather, be genuine and respectful.

 For example, can you volunteer in your ideal board’s organisation?
 Or connect with them on social media (LinkedIn is great for these purposes)?
 How about actually asking for introduction to them via a mutual contact?